 Me on day 37: Soooo…that was a little ambitious.

 Since then, I’ve learned to start with some smaller, easy wins.
 My recommendation for companies integrating customer data into a customer data platform would be to start by identifying a clear use case that will bring your team value once implemented.
 For your first use case, keep things simple.
 The fewer the implementation points, the better.

 If you don’t know what that initial use case is, that’s okay.
 It’ll take some time to figure out what makes the most sense for your business.
 If you need some inspiration, you can check out CDP Use Cases for some use cases with leading SaaS applications.

 Here’s what we often recommend at Hull: start by bringing in the data.
 Hook up your different systems to a customer data platform like Hull, and bring the data into one place.
 From there, you can explore the different data points from your applications, and the “what ifs” that will inevitably come find you soon after.

 Disclaimer: Your new database probably won’t end up as your production system because it’s now probably a big pile of disorganized data sets.
 But it’s your starting sandbox for exploration and discovery.

 I could elaborate on each reason above in their own small novel.
 I probably haven’t seen it all...but I’ve seen a lot.
 I’ve sweated and bled for projects that were doomed from the start, but I’ve also been surprised at the projects that overcame tremendous odds to bring real value to our customers.
 Beyond any particular list of potential issues, as long as you understand that data integration is a hard problem and have a data partner you can trust, you should be able to find the balance between the hype and the reality on the ground.

-Tim Liu is the Director of Integration at Hull.
-When he's not living and breathing data integration, he loves spending time with his wife and three kids, trying new restaurants, and getting the best deal on live lobsters.
+Tim Liu is the Head of Product at Hull.
+Outside of work, he loves spending time with his wife and three kids, trying new restaurants, and getting the best deal on live lobsters.